FAQ

 Sessions & Roles

-Only one Leader at a time.
-If you need to hand off control, the current Leader can log out and the next person can log in as Leader.
+There is one Organizer per session — the person who created it.
+If you need to hand off control, the current Organizer can log out and the next person can log in as Organizer of their own session (and invite the original Organizer as a Performer).

-What is the difference between a Soloist, Accompanist, and Conversationalist?
+What is the difference between a Lead Performer, Accompanist, and Listener?

 Can an Audience member sing or play?

-No. Audience members can only listen.
-If someone needs to perform, the Leader should change their role to Performer.
+No — Audience members can only listen.
+If someone needs to perform, the Organizer should have them log out and re-join via a Performer invitation from the Roster.

 Setup & Audio